 This topic describes how security is implemented for privacy and authentication in Intel Server Manager.
 Three types of security are in force as the administrator console communicates with servers and clients:

-- User rights as defined in Intel Server Manager user groups

-- SSL encryption of data
+- User rights as assigned in Windows user groups - SSL encryption of data

-- Digital certificates
+Digital certificates

 The following sections describe security methods used for accessing the administrator console and for managing computers from the console.

 Accessing the administrator console